-- 4-6 tbsp of fresh preserves raspberry or mixed berry preserves works great!
+- 4-6 tablespoon of fresh preserves raspberry or mixed berry preserves works great!

-- 16 oz of fresh berries I use blackberries, strawberries and raspberries
+- 16 oz of fresh berries I use a mix of blackberries, strawberries and raspberries

 - ½ cup of honey or more to taste if your like your cream more sweet

 - Prepare 2, 9 inch round cake pans by greasing them and then dusting them with some flour and set aside.